Hatch Warren and Beggarwood Biodiversity Improvement Zone

 The plant variety of these new chalk grasslands should increase over the years, due to the new management regime, which will in turn increase the number and diversity of insects that utilise different plant species throughout all parts of their life cycle.

-We do not anticipate that there will be any additional costs associated with this project.
-Whilst we have invested in new equipment that will used on this project it is already being used on other sites across the borough.
-Although the grass will be cut less frequently than at present, under the new arrangements each cut will take longer to carry out, therefore we expect this arrangement to be cost neutral.
+We do not anticipate any additional costs associated with this project.
+We invested in new equipment for use on the project which is also being used on other sites across the borough.
+The grass is being cut less frequently but each cut takes longer to carry out, therefore this arrangement is cost neutral.